Pale, Republika Srpska: Post-World War I

 With the end of the war and the absorption of Bosnia into the newly created Kingdom of Yugoslavia, the town of Pale once again struck out towards growth.
-The basis for economic recovery and development once again, as before, were based the on the natural resources of the region, in particular forestry.
+The basis for economic recovery and development once again, as before, were based on the natural resources of the region, in particular forestry.

 Newly developed transportation links with Sarajevo spurred growth.
 In 1928 the town itself became the center of the municipality.
 By 1939 there were more than 14 log mills in Pale which generated more than 90000 m3 of wood products.
 Increased economic development spurred population growth.
 Between 1921 and 1931 the number of inhabitants increased from 2,382 to 11,103.

 In the 1930 one could already find 30 to 40 large buildings.
 In 1935 a modern water supply system was put into use.
 The town flourished culturally as well.
 New and old schools were renovated and built.
 A community center, completed in 1928, dedicated to the victims of World War I featured gymnastic equipment and from time to time cultural and entertainment events were held there.
-Amateur theater and folk dance companies were active there as well.

 In 1934 the Vihor Football Club was founded, and along with it a new soccer stadium was constructed.
 The cultural and sport society "Soko" was responsible for a large level of participation by Pale's inhabitants in their athletic programs.
 The members of this club would go on to successfully compete in Zagreb, Ljubljana and Prague.
 In this period the town also received the first medical facility as well as a library.

 By the 1940 Pale already have the looks of a small, but very well arranged city.
 A significant number of intellectuals as well as affluent and influential people from Sarajevo and other places in the country constructed summer homes in Pale.
 All of this was interrupted with the German attack on Yugoslavia in April 1941.
 After the conquests of Zagreb and Belgrade the German forces turned their drive towards the center of the country.
 On 15 April, a German motorized division would occupy Sarajevo and capture the Yugoslav Supreme Military command in the town of Pale itself.
 By April 1941 a complete surrender was signed.
 The short April war brought on a full dismemberment of the country.
-The town of Pale was incorporated into the Nazi-affiliated Independent State of Croatia.
+The town of Pale was incorporated into the Nazi-affiliated Independent State of Croatia, led by the Ustaše.